DrHenchman/uhc-pack/README.md

 From here, you can control the rest of the setup from the book provided.

+By default, only the player who set up will be able to start the UHC or change settings.
+If you need to grant other players the ability to do this, you can by running `/tag <PlayerName> add admin`.

+Once a player has died they will be placed into spectator mode.
+If you wish to allow them to be respawned (for example, due to a death caused by server lag), you can by running `execute as <PlayerName> run function uhc_pack:respawn`.

 After the UHC has concluded, you can run `/function uhc_pack:complete` to put everyone into spectator mode and lock in the awards.
 You can then reveal the awards using `/function uhc_pack:awards/reveal`.